tjoskar/playwright-react/readme.md

 test('Test MyComponent', async ({ page }) => {
   await mount(page, ({ MyComponent }) => {
-    // You will get typescript intellisense here return createElement(MyComponent, { name: "John" });
+    // You will get typescript intellisense here, but it can be better return createElement(MyComponent, { name: "John" });
   });